Lee Pattison/Carl Baermann Collection

 Primarily, the contents of this collection consist of letters from esteemed German pianist and teacher Carl Baermann to his pupil Lee Pattison.
 There are a few letters from Baermann's wife, Beatrice, to Lee Pattison as well.
 The letters from the Baermanns date from 1909-1913.
 The collection also includes business cards, a memorial concert program for Baermann, and a Baermann obituary.
 The collection also includes an exchange of letters from 1967-1968 between President Gunther Schuller and Mrs. Pattison concerning the Baermann Society, as well as the donation of this collection to NEC.
 Also included is a scrapbook which was compiled by Lee Pattison's mother during

 Access to the Pattison/Baermann collection is through the Archivist or Director of Libraries.
 There are no restrictions pertaining to this collection.
 The item level index is available here.

-This collection should be cited as the Lee Pattison/Carl Baermann Collection, New England Conservatory, Boston, MA.
+This collection should be cited as the Lee Pattison/Carl Baermann Collection in the Archives at New England Conservatory, Boston.
 Consult with Director of Libraries, New England Conservatory regarding copyright restrictions.